 If your total term aid exceeds your term charges, the Bursar’s Office will send you a refund.
 For more information about billing and payments, please visit the Bursar's Office.

-When we disburse your aid, we will automatically use it to pay all of your TU charges for this term unless you choose to restrict which charges we can pay with your aid funds by submitting the optional Use of Funds form.
-For more information, see the Use of Funds form at Forms & Online Services.
+When we disburse your aid, we will automatically use it to pay all of your TU charges for this term unless you choose to restrict which charges we can pay with your aid funds by submitting the optional TU Use of Funds form.
+See Forms & Online Services.